The Testing Center has changed in its testing offerings due to policy changes and pandemic requirements.

 Students attending other VCCS colleges and other 4- year colleges, and applicants to Apprenticeship Programs in Hampton Roads have availability to proctoring by contacting the Test Administer, Ms. Gleason, at 757-569-6740 for the Franklin campus or Computing Lab Specialist, James Jenkins, at 757-925-6318 on the Suffolk campus.

 Students enrolled in NVCC requiring online proctoring will be required to use Respondus Monitor, an at home proctoring arrangement in Canvas administered by their professor.
 This policy of proctoring is determined by NVCC.
 Exceptions have to be documented with NVCC and the professor if there is a need to be proctored by a local community college rather than at home.
-In those situations, the Camp Community College will work with the student and NVCC to deliver proctoring.
+In those situations, Camp Community College will work with the student and NVCC to deliver proctoring.

 Test Proctoring on Campus:

 Proctoring for course tests is offered on a limited basis.
 Most proctoring at Camp Community College is handled by professors.
-However, at the professor’s discretion and the student’s special need.
-Proctoring is offered by appointment only at the following locations:
+However, at the professor’s discretion and the student’s special need, proctoring is offered by appointment only at the following locations:

-Franklin campus
+Franklin Campus

 Testing Center